Nurse Practitioner Program

 Tier 1:

-• HIV Prevention online course
+• HIV Prevention online course (Recommended)

 • BC-CfE PEP and PrEP guidelines

-• Successful completion of online multiple choice evaluation
+• Online multiple choice evaluation (optional)

 Initiate prescription and monitor PEP/PrEP

-Tier 2: Assessment, monitoring and ART initiation in people living with HIV
+Assessment, monitoring and ART initiation in people living with HIV

 Tier 2: Treatment for PLWH